 Neuron Activation Coverage: Rethinking Out-of-distribution Detection and Generalization

-Yibing Liu, Chris Xing Tian, Haoliang Li, Lei Ma, and Shiqi Wang
+Yibing Liu, Chris Xing Tian, Haoliang Li and 2 more authors

 In the 12th International Conference on Learning Representations, 2024